Colors in Chinese: 86 Mandarin Colors with Idioms and Cultural Notes

-- 黄帝 (huáng dì) — “Yellow emperor,” an ancient Chinese mythological emperor, similar to a King Arthur in Western legends.
+- 黄帝 (huáng dì) — “Yellow Emperor,” an ancient Chinese mythological emperor, similar to King Arthur in Western legends.

 - 黄脸婆 (huáng liǎn pó) — “Yellow-faced woman,” meaning a faded old woman.

-Green does have a couple negative connotations in Chinese culture, though.
-For example, to be “green faced” in Chinese is to be sick, and to “wear a green hat” is to be cheated on by your wife.
+Green does have a couple of negative connotations in Chinese culture, though.
+For example, to be “green-faced” in Chinese is to be sick, and to “wear a green hat” is to be cheated on by your wife.

 Varieties of green:

 - 橄榄绿 (gǎn lǎn lǜ) — olive green